intelagense/rwxrob/log/2021/02/16/README.md

+## Tuesday, February 16, 2021, 5:07:55PM EST <1613513275>

+Watching the views dynamically go up and then decline in YouTube is sort of funny.
+People come on in looking for coding and find a bunch of documentation and specification writing.
+But that's required as well.

+## Tuesday, February 16, 2021, 10:49:55AM EST <1613490595>

+Looks like the RFC3339 format (a highly specific form of ISO8601) does not allow for removal of the delimiting dashes and colons, but colons appear to be a problem for more than one filesystem and are not friendly to URLs (even though they are allowed).

+This leaves me with the decision for log file names that must work with both.

 ## Tuesday, February 16, 2021, 12:52:59AM EST <1613454779>

 Watching some great "hacker" streams and they all start out the same: